Temporary Contract Not Renewed: Are You Entitled to Compensation?

 • young person with a temporary contract

 Then have it checked.
-Often it turns out that:
+It often turns out that:

 • you are entitled to compensation